- Harassment and Discrimination

 For support within the university, contact Student Advice and Support who will point you in the right direction of who to speak to.

 The NHS has a comprehensive webpage covering various topics related to abuse, domestic violence and sexual assault.

 Find about your legal rights and protections with regards to sexual harassment.

-Frequently asked questions related to rape, sexual assault and sexual harassment
+Frequently asked questions related to rape, sexual assault and sexual harassment.

 Head to the Victim Support website to find out what domestic violence is and who can help.

-(This website has a tool at the right hand side of the page so that you can hide the page quickly.)
+(The Victim Support website has a tool at the right hand side of the page so that you can hide the page quickly.)

 Need to speak to someone now?
 See our Key Contacts page.

 - Rape Crisis Scotland

 - Scottish Women’s Aid – Working towards the prevention of domestic abuse